 Eden Area Plan -- Beginning in fall 2002 the county began revision of the Eden Area Plan, covering all the unincorporated areas in the west county other than Castro Valley.
 The plan was adopted in 2010.
-For a copy of the plan see General and Specific Plans.
+A copy of the plan is available in the San Lorenzo Library; for an on-line copy see General and Specific Plans.

 Redevelopment Successor Agency -- Redevelopment financing was terminated throughout the state by the legislature in 2011.
-Contact Eileen Dalton, manager (224 West Winton Ave., Room 110, Hayward 94544; 670-6509; e-mail Eileen Dalton).
+Contact Eileen Dalton, manager of the Successor Agency (224 West Winton Ave., Room 110, Hayward 94544; 670-6509; e-mail Eileen Dalton).
 For records of the agency see Alameda County Redevelopment Successor Agency.

 Zoning Administration and Enforcement

 Nuisance Abatement -- The Code Enforcement Department is responsible for responding to complaints of violations of the county's nuisance ordinances, also called the Neighborhood Preservation Ordinance.
 To complain about property conditions, contact the department at 670-5400.
-The head of the department is Tona Henninger (670-6556).
 Public hearings are held on the second and fourth Wednesdays of each month as part of Board of Zoning Adjustments hearings (see above).